azapi April 2025

 The Access Evaluation API Request builds on the information model presented in Section 5 and the 4-tuple defined in the Access Evaluation Request (Section 6.1).

 To send multiple access evaluation requests in a single message, the caller MAY add an evaluations key to the request.
-The evaluations key is an array which contains a list of JSON objects, each typed as a 4-tuple, and specifying a discrete request.
+The evaluations key is an array which contains a list of JSON objects, each typed as the 4-tuple as defined in the Access Evaluation Request (Section 6.1), and specifying a discrete request.

 If an evaluations array is NOT present, the Access Evaluations Request behaves in a backwards-compatible manner with the (single) Access Evaluation API Request (Section 6.1).